Tower Block (film)

 Tower Block is a 2012 British thriller film directed by James Nunn and Ronnie Thompson as their directorial debut, and written by James Moran.
 The film stars Sheridan Smith, Jack O'Connell, Ralph Brown, and Russell Tovey and entails residents of a block of flats targeted by an unseen sniper after witnessing the murder of a teenager.
 Tower Block was theatrically released in the United Kingdom on 21 September 2012 and was also the closing film at the 2012 FrightFest Film Festival.

 Plot

-One night in London, the 15-year-old Jimmy (Ralph Laurila) runs through a housing estate begging passersby for help.
+One night in London, the 15-year-old Jimmy runs through a housing estate begging passers by for help.
 Everyone ignores him.
 He enters the condemned Tower Block 31 and finds his way to the top floor, which is the only floor that is still inhabited as the tenants wait to be rehoused.
 He bangs on doors as the two masked men who have been chasing him appear.
-The only person who helps him is office worker Becky (Sheridan Smith), but she is beaten to the ground and he is dragged away.
-The next morning Detective Constable Devlin (Steven Cree) conducts door-to-door enquiries about the previous night's murder, as the boy's body has been found.
+The only person who helps him is office worker Becky, but she is beaten to the ground and he is dragged away.
+The next morning Detective Constable Devlin conducts door-to-door enquiries about the previous night's murder, as the boy's body has been found.
 Nobody will speak to him; not even Becky, who claims her injuries are the result of a mugging.